Cat and Dog X-rays and Diagnostics in Germantown, MD

 Digital X-Rays Reduce Radiation and Streamline Diagnosis

-X-rays are a valuable veterinary diagnostics tool that allows us to evaluate the skeletal structure, joints, organs, and the abdominal cavity with clear, precise imaging.
+X-rays are a valuable pet diagnostics tool that allows us to evaluate the skeletal structure, joints, organs, and the abdominal cavity with clear, precise imaging.
 We use the latest digital X-ray technology that offers faster imaging results, a more detailed picture, and makes sharing your pet’s X-rays extremely easy.
 Digital X-rays help us diagnose many different conditions including:

 - Bladder stones